Our Norway holidays

 Best time to go to Norway

 The best time to visit Norway depends on what you want to do.
 June to August promise long days and the fabled midnight sun – ideal for hiking, cycling or cruising.
 Just don’t expect particularly warm temperatures.
 May and September offer mild weather, fewer crowds and gorgeous natural colours.
 Winter can be bitter, but dress properly and Norway is a snowy nirvana, from snowshoeing to cross country skiing.
 The Northern Lights sparkle from September on, peaking between December and February.
 The best time to visit Svalbard is at midsummer.
-Find out more about the best time to go.

 Map & highlightsHead west to the city of Bergen and you’ll find yourself surrounded by Norway’s best fjords.
 Songefjord is the longest and deepest, whilst Hardangerfjord is surrounded by brilliant hiking.
 You don’t have to head particularly far north to find skiing.
 The town of Rjukan, under Mount Gausta, is a great winter base and under three hours from Oslo.
 If the north is calling, you’ll find that fishing villages don’t get much prettier than on the Lofoten Islands.
 Even further up, the town of Kirkenes sits at the very top of Norway.
 Still not north enough?
 Try Svalbard.